Pharmacist Training Program for Adult Immunizations

 Jarrett Bauder, R.Ph., Pharm.D.

 To receive CE credit for the live training session, you must complete and sign the CE and evaluation form and return it to the OPA staff or office.
-Your CE credit will be uploaded to the CPE Monitor.
-The home study course should be completed before the live session; however, it is highly recommended that you complete it prior to attending the live session.
-The Certificate of Achievement for this program cannot be generated until all portions of the program are completed.
+Your statement of credit will be mailed to you within four weeks.
+The home study course may be completed before or after the live session, however the certificate of achievement for this program cannot be received until all portions of the program are completed.

 The Ohio Pharmacists Foundation, Inc. is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

-This program has been approved by the Ohio State Board of Pharmacy to qualify pharmacists to administer influenza vaccines to individuals 14 years of age and older, and adult vaccines for diphtheria, pneumonia, tetanus, pertussis, meningitis, zoster, hepatitis A and hepatitis B.
+This program has been approved by the Ohio State Board of Pharmacy to qualify pharmacists to administer adult influenza, pneumococcal, tetanus, hepatitis A and hepatitis B vaccines.